 3. Improved Overall Health

-The benefits of gardening aren’t just psychological.
+The benefits of gardening aren’t just related to mental health.
 Those who garden regularly face reduced risk of heart attacks and strokes, and gardening has been shown to prolong life by 30 percent.
 How?
 Researchers guess it has something to do with the combination of physical activity and stress reduction involved in gardening.

 Still need convincing?
 The bacteria in soil can improve your immune system, “helping you get sick less” and heal faster.
 Studies also suggest that gardening can prevent or reduce the impact of certain allergies.